claudiojds/CMS-Blog/README.md

 styled-components – CSS styling in JS for dynamic and maintainable components.

-Ant Desingn -
+Ant Desingn - A comprehensive React UI framework with a set of high-quality, reusable components.

-Dayjs -
+Dayjs - A lightweight JavaScript library for date manipulation with a modern API, compatible with Moment.js.

-Auth.js -
+Auth.js - Flexible and secure authentication for Next.js applications, supporting multiple providers and custom flows.

-Next-intl
+Next-intl -  Internationalization library for Next.js that makes it easy to add translations and handle locale-based routing.

-React-quill - instale com o comando "npm install react-quill-new", compativel com React 19 usado no projeto.
+React-quill - install with the command "npm install react-quill-new", compatible with React 19 used in the project.

 Prisma – Modern ORM for type-safe database interactions.